gmac/pods.js/README.md

 # Micro Module Definition (MMD)

 MMD is a tiny (0.6kb / 0.4kb-gzipped) synchronous module definition and dependency management framework, built around a familiar define/require interface.
 While its API is modeled after AMD and CommonJS, MMD technically conforms to neither spec.
-Its goals are much *smaller*.
+Its intent is much smaller.
 Major frameworks such as [Require.js](http://requirejs.org/ "Require.js") and [curl.js](https://github.com/cujojs/curl "curl.js") are great for big projects, but can be overkill for tiny (< 5kb) web applications contained in a single script file.
 MMD is designed to provide module definition, lazy parsing, and dependency injection for those micro applications using a familiar API that adds little overhead weight.

 The `mmd` API has only two methods: `define` and `require`.